-Kit, a native of Michigan, has lived in Colorado for over a decade and been the director of Bonai Shalom for 5 years.
+Kit, a native of Michigan, has lived in Colorado for over 14 years and been the director of Bonai Shalom for 7 years.
 She brings to Bonai Shalom several years of experience in administrative management, event planning, marketing and project management.
 She feels at home at Bonai and loves coming to work every day.
 She has pursued many dreams and her accomplishments include working for Farm Sanctuary, running a coffee shop, and becoming a mom.
-Kit has a deep love of music, Judaism, learning, and animals.
-Kit loves being a wife and a mom to her three kids, Mae, Amaya and her beagle Willameena.
+Kit has a deep love of music, Ruth Bader Ginsberg, Judaism, learning, and animals.
 She can be reached at firstname.lastname@example.org and ext.
 1103.

 Esther, Education Director